-New school authorities, new schools and new programs that are funded with adjusted WMA as described in Section K6 are excluded.
+- 1. Ensure the full definition of a FTE as described in the Glossary is used when calculating this grant. - 2.
+New school authorities, new schools, and new programs that are funded with adjusted WMA as described in Section K6 are excluded from the Supplemental Enrolment Growth Grant allocations.

-Section C5.3 provides an example of calculation methodology.
+Section C5.3 provides an example of the calculation methodology.